-Choosing between the various types of ENERGY STAR certified light bulbs and deciding where to use them can be daunting.
+Choosing between the various LED light bulb types that are ENERGY STAR certified, as well as deciding where to use them can be daunting.
 Here you’ll find guidance on choosing the right bulbs for your fixtures and locating a convenient retailer.

 For an interactive learning experience, check out the Choose a Light Guide.

 - ENERGY STAR certified LED bulbs are available in a variety of shapes and sizes for any application.

 - The ENERGY STAR Light Bulb Purchasing Guide (PDF, 652 KB) can help you find the right bulb for your light fixture.